TangYuan-Liu/Nepre/README.md

 * Calculate the potential energy using the radius of amino acid.

 For the first method, users can use the cutoff between 4 angstrom and 10 angstrom to calculate the potential energy.
-For the second method, we statistic 30,000 high-resolution protein and use gaussian distribution function to fit the radius statistic result.
-Then Nepre will calculate the potential energy according to the radius of each amino acid.
+For the second method, we use 30,000 high-resolution protein to get statistical result of radius and use gaussian distribution function to fit.
+Then Nepre will calculate the potential energy according to the gaussian mean data of radius of each kind of amino acid.